*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - The Pro 2000 has a CoolAire fan with four power settings.
 The first three settings move the fan speed from Low-Med-High for a constant airflow.
 If you hit the button four times it loads the “Auto” fan setting so the fan speed will correlate with belt speed.
 If you are working harder, fan power increases.
 When you slow down, it decreases.
 This reduces noise and is a nice feature when running intervals.
 However, I did hear a little more fan rattle on the Pro 2000 fan than on other machines.

-- The new 2021 model of the Pro 2000 has removed the tablet holder that used to be attached to the top of the console.
+- The newest model of the Pro 2000 has removed the tablet holder that used to be attached to the top of the console.
 Although there is a lip on the console just above the speakers where you can set a tablet or phone.
 Since the touchscreen has been upgraded, ProForm is assuming most users are going to use the iFit content rather than a separate tablet or phone, so the tablet holder no longer seems necessary.

-- The 2021 model also removed the extra storage stray that was just below the console.
+- The current model also removed the extra storage stray that was just below the console.
 Now there is more free space and front stride length above the deck.
 There are two large pockets on either side of the console for storage.
 These will easily hold a water bottle, phone, keys or any other personal item.